 Q. Who are you?

 The intelNews project is a collaborative effort by two experts, Dr Joseph Fitsanakis and Ian Allen.
-They both specialize in the field of espionage and intelligence.
+They both specialize in the field of intelligence.
 You can find out more about them here.

 Q. Why are you doing this project?